Joe Seddon: Zero Gravity

 Seddon’s app aimed to increase access to Oxford and Cambridge by matching low-income students with undergraduate mentors who coached students through weekly hour-long video calls.
 Seddon built the app from his hometown bedroom and initially funded the initiative from the remnants of his university maintenance grant.
 In its first year, 110 low-income students mentored on the app achieved offers to study at Oxford and Cambridge.
-In October 2019, Seddon was awarded the Prime Minister's Points of Light award for social impact in education.
+In October 2019, Seddon was given a Point of Light award for social impact in education.

 Media coverage of Seddon’s work attracted the attention of a number of social impact investors who, in March 2020, provided Seddon with £425,000 of venture capital investment to expand his work.
 Seddon re-designed his app and relaunched it as Zero Gravity in May 2020.
 Zero Gravity aims to increase social mobility by developing technology to identify low-income students and provide them with personalised support to win places at UK universities, including Oxbridge and the Russell Group.

 In 2020, over 1000 students mentored by Zero Gravity achieved offers to study at Russell Group universities.
 Zero Gravity has supported 261 low-income students to study at Oxford and Cambridge since its launch.
 In June 2021, Seddon received the Diana Award in memory of Princess Diana for social impact in the education sector.

-In December 2021, Seddon confirmed that he had raised a seed round of investment in Zero Gravity totalling £3.5m.
+In December 2021, Seddon confirmed that he had raised a seed round of investment in Zero Gravity totalling £3.5 million.
 In 2022, he was named by Forbes in the Forbes 30 Under 30 list.

+Seddon was awarded the British Empire Medal (BEM) in the 2023 Birthday Honours for services to social mobility.

 Advocacy and media

-Seddon's work as an entrepreneur has been covered by BBC News, The Times, The Telegraph, and Corriere della Serra.
+Seddon's work as an entrepreneur has been covered by BBC News, The Times, The Daily Telegraph, and Corriere della Sera.
 He is a contributor to BBC News, BBC Radio 1 and BBC Radio 5 Live, where he discusses education, social mobility and careers.
 He has also been a guest speaker at the Cambridge Union, where he has delivered lectures on social entrepreneurship.

 In October 2020, Seddon was appointed as a Trustee of the British Youth Council.
 Seddon is also a Governor of Lister Community School.